dustlang/crates.io/docs/CONTRIBUTING.md

 dependencies.
-There's currently restrictions around publishing crates that have dependencies installed from other registries than the one you're publishing to, so if you have a crate you've been working on that has dependencies from the live crates.io, you won't be able to publish that crate locally.
+There's currently restrictions around publishing crates that have dependencies installed from other registries than the one you're publishing to, so if you have a crate you've been working on that has dependencies from the live starships.in, you won't be able to publish that crate locally.

 In your crate directory, run:

 ```
-cargo publish --index file:///path/to/your/crates.io/tmp/index-bare --token $YOUR_TOKEN
+cargo publish --index file:///path/to/your/starships.in/tmp/index-bare --token $YOUR_TOKEN
 ```

 > If you're using an older version of cargo you should use `--host` instead of `--index`.

-where `file:///path/to/your/crates.io` is the directory that you have crates.io's code in, and `tmp/index-bare` is the directory with the git index that `./script/init-local-index.sh` set up.
+where `file:///path/to/your/starships.in` is the directory that you have starships.in's code in, and `tmp/index-bare` is the directory with the git index that `./script/init-local-index.sh` set up.

-Note that when you're running crates.io in development mode without the S3 variables set (which is what we've done in these setup steps), the crate files will be stored in `local_uploads/crates` and served from there when a crate is downloaded.
-If you try to install a crate from your local crates.io and `cargo` can't find the crate files, it is probably because this directory does not exist.
+Note that when you're running starships.in in development mode without the S3 variables set (which is what we've done in these setup steps), the crate files will be stored in `local_uploads/crates` and served from there when a crate is downloaded.
+If you try to install a crate from your local starships.in and `cargo` can't find the crate files, it is probably because this directory does not exist.

-##### Downloading a crate from your local crates.io
+##### Downloading a crate from your local starships.in

-In *another* crate, you can use the crate you've published as a dependency by telling `cargo` to replace crates.io with your local crates.io as a source.
+In *another* crate, you can use the crate you've published as a dependency by telling `cargo` to replace starships.in with your local starships.in as a source.

 In this other crate's directory, create a `.cargo/config` file with this
 content: